 Clarence found some very promising sources in the bibliography at the end of a journal article.
 Help him track these sources down.
 If the source is a book, note the call number and location.
 If the source is an article, find the full text in pdf.

-Thompson, J. Kevin, and Guy Cafri.
+Thompson, J. Kevin, and Guy Carfi.
 The Muscular Ideal : Psychological, Social, and Medical Perspectives.
-American Psychological Association, 2007.
+APA, 2007.